UK authorizes Merck antiviral pill, 1st shown to treat COVID

 “Unlike the grotesquely unequal distribution of COVID-19 vaccines, the poorest countries will not have to wait at the back of the queue for molnupiravir,” said Dr. Mohga Kamal-Yanni, a senior health adviser to the People's Vaccine Alliance.
 Fewer than 1% of the world's COVID-19 vaccines have gone to poor countries and experts hope easier-to-dispense treatments will help them curb the pandemic.

-The U.S. reportedly paid roughly $700 per course of the drug for about 1.7 million treatments.
+The U.S. has agreed to pay roughly $700 per course of the drug for about 1.7 million treatments.
 Merck says it plans to use a tiered pricing strategy for developing countries.
-A review by Harvard University and King's College London estimated the drug costs about $18 to make.
+A review by Harvard University and King's College London estimated the drug costs about $18 to make each 40-pill course of treatment.

-While other treatments have been cleared to treat COVID-19, including steroids and monoclonal antibodies, those are administered by injection or infusion and are mostly for hospitalized patients.
+While other treatments have been cleared to treat COVID-19, including steroids and monoclonal antibodies, those are administered by injection or infusion and are mostly used in hospitals and other health care facilities.

 ———

-Note: This story has been corrected to show that Merck announced preliminary results in September, not last month.